Onther-Tech/economics/Tokamaklayer2.md

   However, the definition of MEV above is primarily about on-chain transactions.
 We do believe that off-chain MEV chances also exist.

   For example, if a sequencer gets compensated for putting transactions by a specific group of users first in a block, it can add to MEV, too.
-Users can   also pay for inserting transactions at a certain point of time in a block.
+Users       may also pay for inserting transactions at a certain time in a block.

-  Therefore, In this article, MEV refers to the maximum value derived from block production more than the standard block reward and gas fees.
+  Therefore, in this article, MEV refers to the maximum value derived from block production more than the standard block reward and gas fees.
 It can be   by either directly changing the sequence of transactions or selling the rights to do such actions.
 In other words, MEV essentially comes from the       discretion to construct blocks, either on-chain or off-chain.
  <br/>

 #### 3.1.2.
 MEV will not disappear
  <br/>

-If MEV decreases significantly in the future, it cannot be a credible source of income for sequencers to deal with layer 1 fees.
+If MEV decreases significantly in the future, it cannot be a reliable source of income for sequencers to deal with layer 1 fees.
 In this sense, the sustainability of MEV is essential.

-With the steadily increasing trend, MEV is unlikely to disappear thanks to 1) centralized block production and 2) complexity in Ethereum.
+With the steadily increasing trend, MEV is unlikely to disappear thanks to centralized block production and complexity in Ethereum.
 <br/>
 <br/>